CASA SHaW Child Protection Policy

 vi.
 Social security number check;

-b.
-Staff and volunteers must also submit references from four unrelated individuals.
+vii.
+Staff and volunteers must also submit both personal and professional references from four unrelated individuals.

 II.
 Code of conduct